Nehonix-Team/XyPCLI/README.md

 npx xypriss-cli init
 ```

-The CLI will automatically detect your platform (Linux, macOS, Windows) and download the appropriate binary from GitHub releases on first use.
+The CLI will automatically detect your platform (Linux, macOS, Windows) and download the appropriate binary from the Nehonix SDK on first use.
 No need to worry about platform-specific installations!

 ### From Source